Introducing Stock Rover V8 – Part I

 Charts can display up to 3 different EMA lines each set to any period.
 The EMA lines differ from the SMA lines by using an exponential decay to value the more recent prices more than older ones.

-The purpose of Bollinger Bands is to provide a relative definition of high and low prices of a market.
+The purpose of Bollinger Bands is to provide a relative definition of the high and low prices of a market.
 By definition, prices are high at the upper band and low at the lower band.

 By comparing EMAs of different lengths, the MACD series gauges changes in the trend of a stock.
 The difference between the MACD series and its average is claimed to reveal subtle shifts in the strength and direction of a stock’s trend.
-A “signal-line crossover” occurs when the MACD and average lines cross; that is, when the divergence (the bar graph) changes sign.
+A “signal-line crossover” occurs when the MACD and average lines cross; that is when the divergence (the bar graph) changes sign.
 The standard interpretation of such an event is a recommendation to buy if the MACD line crosses up through the average line (a “bullish” crossover), or to sell if it crosses down through the average line (a “bearish” crossover).

 Traditionally, RSI readings greater than the 70 level are considered to be in overbought territory, and RSI readings lower than the 30 level are considered to be in oversold territory.
 In between the 30 and 70 level is considered neutral, with the 50 level a sign of no trend.